Home » Events » Netball World Cup » Birmingham 1995

 In addition to the increased media and fan attention, the South African team received a medal from Nelson Mandela personally, which was pretty significant, says Irene.
 “You just don’t know how lucky you are until things change and that was definitely one of my personal highlights.”

-This win marked Australia’s seventh title and the fifth World Cup in which they have won all of their matches (63, 71, 83, 91 & 95).
+This win marked Australia’s 7th title and the 5th Netball World Cup in which they have won all of their matches (63, 71, 83, 91 & 95).

-Trinidad and Tobago’s Jennifer Frank, made her fifth World Cup appearance becoming only the fourth player in history to do so.
-This edition of the event also marks the first time in which a trophy was presented to the winning team.
+Trinidad and Tobago’s Jennifer Frank, made her fifth World Cup appearance becoming only the fourth player in history, at the time, to do so.
+This edition of the event also marked the first time in which a trophy was presented to the winning team.

 1st – Australia